vietmazze/smart-contract/zombie.md

 ### Function Visibility:
 1. internal is the same as private, except that it's also accessible to contracts that inherit from this contract.
 (Hey, that sounds like what we want here!).

-2. external is similar to public, except that these functions can ONLY be called outside the contract — they can't be called by other functions inside that contract.
+2. External is similar to public, except that these functions can ONLY be called outside the contract — they can't be called by other functions inside that contract.
 We'll talk about why you might want to use external vs public later.
+- In order to interact with external source, an interface is needed.
+Interface is applied when create a new contract and put the function of that external source in, and end with a semi colon.
+- `Contract Zombiefeeding is ZombieFactory{}`
+- `contract NumberInterface {`
+  `function getNum(address _myAddress) public view returns (uint);`
+- We can use it in our contract by including it in our contract
+- `Contract Zombiefeeding is ZombieFactory{}`
+- `address NumberInterfaceAddress = 0xab38...
+-  // ^ The address of the FavoriteNumber contract on Ethereum
+-  `NumberInterface numberContract = NumberInterface(NumberInterfaceAddress);`
+-  // Now `numberContract` is pointing to the other contract

+- ` function someFunction() public {`
+-    // Now we can call `getNum` from that contract:
+- `   uint num = numberContract.getNum(msg.sender);`
+-    // ...and do something with `num` here

 ### Events:
 - are a way for your contract to communicate that something happened on the blockchain to your app front-end, which can be 'listening' for certain events and take action when they happen.